 It could do, but doesn't need to.
 Many insurers will cover a towbar fitted car without an additional premium.
-However you could face an extra bill if, having fitted a towbar to your existing car or bought a new car which has a towbar fitted to it, you advise your existing insurer and they ask for a 'change in circumstances charge' or 'in year policy adjustment fee'.
+However, you could face an extra bill if you have fitted a towbar to your existing car or bought a new car which has a towbar fitted to it and advise your existing insurer.
+They may ask for a 'change in circumstances charge' or 'in year policy adjustment fee'.
 Insurers are increasingly using such fees to enhance their income from existing customers.
-However if you are faced with an unreasonable increase get a quote for a new policy with the towbar already fitted as it could be cheaper to cancel your existing policy, pay any cancellation fees and start afresh.
+It is worth, if you are faced with an unreasonable increase, getting a quote for a new policy with the towbar already fitted as it could be cheaper to cancel your existing policy, pay any cancellation fees and start afresh.

-Yes - some insurers have very strict guidelines on what cars they will insure.
-This is particularly the case with some of the big names who negotiate low prices for mass market customers who fit 'the norm'.
-Once a towbar is fitted you are outside the tight band of vehicles that they can quote for and they may not be able to cover you.
-Don't worry though - all is not lost!
+Yes - but its unlikely.
+Do be aware though that some insurers have very strict guidelines on what modifications they will insure.
+Some of the big names negotiate low prices for mass market customers who fit 'the norm'.
+Once a towbar is fitted, you could be outside the tight band of vehicles that they can quote for and they may not be able to cover you.
+If that does happen don't worry - all is not lost!

-Having a towbar fitted to your car does mean a marginally increased risk for an insurer - some would include this in their base premiums, others, and particularly those who look to cut every last penny off their base price to improve their comparison table position - where a pound can mean a difference between heading a comparison table and being in forth place.
+Having a towbar fitted to your car does mean a marginally increased risk for an insurer - some would include this in their base premiums.
+Others, and particularly those who look to cut every last penny off their base price to improve their comparison table position (where a pound can mean a difference between heading a comparison table and being in fourth place), won't.

-Many of our insurers on our standard insurance comparison service will cover cars with towbars, and many of those without asking for an additional premium.
+Many of the insurers on our standard insurance comparison service will cover cars with tow bars - and many of those without asking for an additional premium.
 Run a quotation now.
-Some companies will give you a quotation including the towbar, others may ask you to advise them when you visit their site, but any companies who just will not entertain cars which have towbars fitted will have been removed.
+Some companies will give you a quotation including the tow bar, others may ask you to advise them when you visit their site, but any companies who just will not entertain cars which have tow bars fitted will have been removed.

-If you feel that the premium is expensive, or if its over £350 call our specialist car insurance partner Adrian Flux on 0800 181 4542, who specialise in towbar fitted vehicles.
-They are brokers who have special plans for such vehicles, and as brokers are able to tailor policies to a degree you are never going to be able to on a comparison site.
+If you feel that the premium is expensive, or if it's over £350,call our specialist car insurance partner Adrian Flux on 0800 181 4542, who specialise in tow bar fitted vehicles.
+They are brokers who have special plans for such vehicles and, as brokers, are able to tailor policies to a degree you are never going to be able to achieve on a comparison site.